NexTre-dev/retro-gadgets-docs/docs/modules/GlobalMethods.md

 Sets the cursor's Y position in the MultiTool console.
 The console can display a maximum of 8 lines before overflowing.

 ### moveCursorX(deltaColumn `number`)
+**⚠️ The functionality of this method has not yet been tested.**

+Changes the MultiTool's cursor's X position by `deltaColumn`.

 ### moveCursorY(deltaLine `number`)
+**⚠️ The functionality of this method has not yet been tested.**

+Changes the MultiTool's cursor's Y position by `deltaLine`.

 ### saveCursorPos()
 **⚠️ The functionality of this method has not yet been tested.**